WebChangeDetector/webchangedetector/README.txt

 With our visual regression tests for WordPress you can make sure your website looks like it should, and fix anything which looks wrong, before your visitors see the issues.

 ### Why You Should Use WebChange Detector
-*   **Save trouble** by letting us check your website for changes after installing updates.
+*   **Save trouble** by checkin your website visually for changes after installing updates.
 *   **Save time** with checking all pages yourself after some changes.
 *   **Don’t miss sales** because of overlooking issues on your site.